 I have heard PhD's (even in the Liberal Arts) say such things as "This will be my wife and I's third visit to Cambridge this year."
 Not only academics, punctilious in so many a smaller detail, but major media and governmental spokespersons, overcorrect what should be formulated "between you and me" into "between you and I", as if "me" were some kind of dialectal aberration.

 So, too, we not infrequently hear "This is a gift for you and we."
 Have I, him, her, us, them become taboo words?
 What is going on here?
 Is every or just any novelty an improvement?
+(Or, perhaps, a random manifestation of a need to belong?)

 For more examples and to pursue this issue, see The Case for Case